Not sure about your academic writing?

 For most students who opt to participate, the writing consultation simply confirms that they will be comfortably challenged by the writing and learning opportunities presented in typical First-Year Writing Seminars, and they will, consequently, be advised to remain in the FWS in which they are enrolled.

 For other students, the writing consultation will make available an alternate route FWS, one that provides a more intensive and individualized learning environment.
-WRIT 1370/80: Elements of Academic Writing is the same as any other FWS in all but a few ways: the sections are smaller (enrollment is limited to 12 students), students attend weekly one-on-one writing conferences with instructors, and WRIT 1370/80 uses a modified grading system.
+WRIT 1370/80: Elements of Academic Writing is the same as any other FWS in all but a few ways: the class sizes are smaller (enrollment is limited to 12 students), students attend weekly one-on-one writing conferences with instructors (25 minutes per week), and courses tend to have shorter readings lists.

 How to Participate in the FWS Writing Consultation: